BurntSushi/blog/content/post/foss.md

 In particular, while I never write the words, "I invite you to use my code," there are a _ton_ of things I do _only_ because my intent is for others to use my code.
 I write more thorough documentation than I would otherwise.
+I write examples for others to follow.
 I set up continuous integration testing.
 I write a README that usually explains how to get started.
 I share a link to my project with others in various places on the Internet.
 If people accept this invitation to use my code, or an invitation to file bugs by keeping the issue tracker open, then I should also do my best not to punish them when they do.
 When poor issues are filed, the reporter probably thinks they did the best they could.
 And so long as they are filed in good faith, I really do try to respond in kind.

 This underscores the asymmetry of maintainers and users.
 For many users who file bug reports, they might have one or two interactions with me.
 To them, a